 He was also predeceased by his parents Albin and Anne Maher.
 Brothers and sisters, Sylvia Smith, Caroline Maynard, Lloyd Maher, Grace Gaslard and Lorne Maher.

-Jamie’s family will also greatly miss Ray’s quiet respectful nature, sharpe methodical wit and unwavering love and support for her.
+Jamie’s family will also greatly miss Ray’s quiet respectful nature, sharp methodical wit and unwavering love and support for her.

 Ray’s career as a millwright spanned more than 40 years, beginning at Afton Mine and continuing at Domtar, Kamloops Pulp Mill in BC, where he retired at the age of 70.
 He took great pride in his work and in the life he built through dedication and quiet strength.